 Adopt-A-Stream encourages new groups to inform their local government about their activities and to create partnerships with local schools, businesses, watershed organizations and government agencies.
 These partnerships can enhance your program by providing support for your group through data interpretation, advice on restoration techniques, remediation, sponsorships and volunteer recruitment.
+We cannot emphasize enough the importance of beneficial partnerships to any volunteer monitoring group.
 If you need help establishing partnerships, we encourage you to contact your local coordinator/trainer or the AAS state office.